-It is the employee's responsibility to make every effort to attend work in all circumstances.
-If an employee is unable to reach their normal work location, efforts should be made to attend the nearest Culture NL premises.
-Culture NL accepts, however, that there are circumstances that may arise which make it difficult for an employee to comply with that condition of their employment - severe weather conditions and disruptions to public transport being those types of circumstances.
+It is the employee's responsibility to make every reasonable effort to attend work in all circumstances.
+If an employee is unable to reach their normal work location, efforts should be made to attend the nearest council premises.
+The council accepts, however, that there are circumstances that may arise which make it difficult for an employee to comply with that condition of their employment - severe weather conditions and disruptions to public transport being those types of circumstances.

-It is also the employee's responsibility to comply with the procedures to be followed in the event severe weather conditions as deemed applicable by Culture NL and/or disruptions to public transport.
+It is also the employee's responsibility to comply with the procedures to be followed in the event of severe weather conditions as deemed applicable by the council and/or disruptions to public transport.